cataseven/Google-Map-Card/README.md

 1. Download `google-map-card.js`
 2. Place it in `www/community/google-map-card/`
-3. Add the following to your Lovelace `resources:` section:
+3. Add the following to your Lovelace `resources:`

 resources:
 url: /local/community/google-map-card/google-map-card.js